jeremynguyenn/Vehicle-Motion-Control-Unit-VMCU/README.md

+## For security reasons, only upload photos.

-# TeR_ECU
+# SCU ECU
-TeR Electronic Control Unit, which handles the behaivour of the cars dynamic system while gathering all the sensor and data neccesary for operation through its inputs and communication buses.
+ Electronic Control Unit, which handles the behaivour of the cars dynamic system while gathering all the sensor and data neccesary for operation through its inputs and communication buses.

 ## Architecture
 - UML SCU Firmware Sequence Diagram: System Initialization and Data Flow